null-none/drf-mixin-cache/README.md

 # drf-mixin-cache

-Cache provides easy to use, powerful and flexible cache framework for django-rest-framwork apps.
+Easy to use cache framework for django-rest-framwork apps.

 # Installation